 For over 100 years, the attorneys at Emmanuel Sheppard & Condon have worked tirelessly to serve clients’ needs in all areas of Pensacola.

-Contact our office 24 hours a day to discuss your dog bite injury and the dog bite settlement you deserve.
+Call (850) 444-4878 or contact our office online 24 hours a day to discuss your dog bite injuries and the dog bite settlement you deserve.